shawnliu/shawnliu.github.io/about.md

 Years ago my mother noticed that I like to take pictures of trash.
 She thought it was odd.
 I reminded her that I got my genes from her.

 You can find me on <a href="https://www.instagram.com/mrshawnliu/">Instagram</a>.
 Call me sir, or mister, especially if you're younger than 18, ok?
 Glad we understand each other.

+If you must get in touch with me, fill out this form:

+<script data-letterbirduser="mrshawnliu" src="https://letterbird.co/embed/v1.js"></script>